aumpierre-unb/Psychrometrics-for-GNU-Octave/README.md

 ### `psychro`

-`psychro` computes the dry bulb temperature, the wet bulb temperature, the dew point temperature, the humidity, the saturation humidity, the saturation humidity at wet bulb temperature, the specific enthalpy, the specific volume, the relative humidity, the water vapor pressure, the saturation pressure, the saturation pressure at wet bulb temperature and the density given two of dry bulb temperature, wet bulb temperature, dew point temperature, humidity, specific enthalpy, specific volume or relative humidity.
+`psychro` computes the dry bulb temperature, the wet bulb temperature, the dew point temperature, the humidity, the saturation humidity, the saturation humidity at wet bulb temperature, the specific enthalpy, the specific volume, the relative humidity, the water vapor pressure, the saturation pressure, the saturation pressure at wet bulb temperature and the density given any two input arguments, except the combination of water vapor pressure and dew point temperature, which are not independent.
 If a different number of inputs is given, execution will be aborted.
+The plot of a schematic psychrometric chart with the solution is optional.

 **Syntax:**